 Besides the base map, the basic object layers, see Figure 7, can be selected to be shown or hidden.
 In the example above basic objects “Buildings” and “Spaces” are available.
 All defined object types within the district can be shown as basic layers.
 They can be displayed on the map without specific colouring, just the outline of the objects for orientation and selecting objects.
 The Basic layers are coloured blue by default.

 3. Domains The set of properties that are available to be shown are grouped in domains.
 In the “Domains” control (Figure 3 option 3 and Figure 8) those groups can be enabled/disabled to filter the list of properties available in the details control below it.
 Deselecting items here reduces the number of items shown in the “Details” control (Figure 3 option 4 and Figure 9).
+Domains are defined for all objects directly in the database.
+See “design module tables” for details.

-4. Details Properties of objects can be displayed on the map.
+4. Details Properties of objects can be displayed as layers on the map.
 Colouring is done by predefined legends.
+The legends are defined directly in the database.
+See “design module tables” for details.
+KPIs are generated automatically.
+The legend is also automatically built from KPI information defined in the dashboard.

 Figure 9, select “details” to show on the map.